petermp79/coding-challenges/README.md

 I only managed to remember a few problems.
 So, my coding test interview is often partial successful.
 Yet, they all expect candidates to perform without a hiccup and with an optimized solution.

-So, I told them they got better luck with someone just graduating from school who can afford to spend years of practicing these coding test problems.
+So, I think they got better luck with someone who just graduates from school.

 For me, I am done with coding tests.
 I cant afford to waste my precious time on these tests.
-I'd rather spend this time to work on my own projects.
+I'd rather spend my time working on my own projects.

 ------  About the coding tests you found on this repo ------------------------